ethanokamura/perfectline/src/content/info/tutoring.md

 ---
 layout: '../../layouts/InfoLayout.astro'
 title: Tutoring
-description: Learn More About Private Tutoring Lessons!
+description: A More Hands On Experience!
 ---

 ## Teaching Style